 In Scandinavia and other regions of northern Europe, it is grown for:

-- forest products such as lumber and pulp, as well as for aesthetic purposes and ecosystem services.
+- forest products such as lumber and pulp, and ecosystem services.

 - It is sometimes used as a pioneer and nurse tree, to help the growth of longer standing trees.